-Long-term financial impact ( R : Risk O : Opportunity) Stable demand of used vehicles (auto auction business) Broader dismantling and recycling needs for automobiles and plants (recycling business) Shrinking used car market due to a sharing economy and other shifts in values Demand to shift to EV alternatives energizing the used car market Increasing costs related to the reduction of greenhouse gas emissions (net zero emissions) at USS and throughout the value chain Increase in people taking out loans using financial technology Recruitment of human capital with a wide range of skills Lower number of job seekers due to a smaller workforce Adverse health effects of work on employees Business expansion versatilely capitalizing on big data Loss of reputation and decline in membership in the event of any personal or confidential information leaks C Enhanced brand power made possible by securing and promoting a fair and equal standing for everyone R Loss of reputation and decline in membership in the event of any improper business dealings
+Reason Long-term financial impact (🖪 : Risk 🔘 : Opportunity) In the pursuit of securing the circular economy required by society at large: • Stable demand of used vehicles (auto auction business) • The auto auction business will contribute to the reuse of automobiles.
+Broader dismantling and recycling needs for automobiles and plants (recycling business) • The recycling business will contribute to the resource recovery and recycling of automobiles and plant facilities.
+R Shrinking used car market due to a sharing economy and other shifts in values In the pursuit of carbon neutrality throughout society at large: • An increase in the EV share of the new car market could have a Demand to shift to EV alternatives energizing the used car market financial impact on the auto auction business.
+R Increasing costs related to the reduction of • USS and everyone throughout the value chain must engage in initiatives to reduce greenhouse gas emissions. greenhouse gas emissions (net zero emissions) at USS and throughout the value chain There are people in the world who cannot escape from poverty due to a lack of access to an automobile and in turn a loss of employment opportunities.
+Increase in people taking out loans using financial technology The auto auction business must secure automotive inspectors, Recruitment of human capital with a wide range of skills digital professionals, and other diverse human resources to foster long-term growth as the workforce in Japan dwindles.
+R Lower number of job seekers due to a smaller workforce R Adverse health effects of work on employees The auto auction business handles personal member information Business expansion versatilely capitalizing on big data and confidential information.
+R Loss of reputation and decline in membership in the event of any personal or confidential information leaks Unfair and unequal auctions due to preferential treatment of Enhanced brand power made possible by securing and promoting a fair and equal standing for everyone some members or other inappropriate behavior.
+R Loss of reputation and decline in membership in the event of any improper business dealings